kah-ve/fullstack-boilerplate-app/README.md

      postgres=# ...

 Here you can type commands such as \l to list databases, then \c to connect to a database, then \dt to list out the data tables within that database.
+Also you can execute normal SQL commands such as "SELECT * FROM [table-name];" or "CREATE TABLE IF NOT EXISTS student (name text, ......);"

 ### React (Client side)